-Better Together – Synthetic and Passive Monitoring
+Synthetic and Passive Monitoring for Salesforce Performance Issues

-The combination of CloudReady synthetic sensors for Salesforce and Service Watch enable administrators and network operators to be completely covered; synthetic sensors ensure that the app is performing regardless of whether a user is using it and real-user monitoring gives you coverage wherever users might be operating from.
+The combination of CloudReady synthetic sensors for Salesforce and Service Watch enables administrators and network operators to be completely covered; synthetic sensors ensure that the app is performing regardless of whether a user is using it and real-user monitoring gives you coverage wherever users might be operating from.

 And, as always compare your performance to that of the crowd.
 In addition to enabling you to benchmark your performance against others, it helps you determine if any issues that arise are due to the application or the network.
 Other network-oriented sensors, such as DNS or bandwidth sensors, can be helpful in identifying and diagnosing Salesforce.com issues.

 Exoprise is the ONLY vendor that provides rich synthetics and complete coverage – better together – for Salesforce in a single solution.
 You can download our whitepaper to learn more.